Central Limit Theorem Explained ![[Leave a comment]](/gfx/comment.gif)

 Small variations from the average are of course more common than large ones.
 Thus, as you probably noticed if you tried the simulations above, the probabilities of different sums follow roughly the normal distribution or "Gauss bell curve" whose center is halfway between the smalles and largest possible sums.
 This halfway is called the expected value.

 Expected value (i.e. center of normal distribution) is halfway between the minimum and maximum values only if all the cases are equally likely; such as in throwing dice and coins (where the probablities of all the cases are 1/6 and 1/2, respectively).
 For example, when throwing a dart on a dart board, it is easier to get one of the low scores than the bull's eye.
-Note, however, that even though all the cases were not equally likely, the extreme sums are still less common than the ones near the middle.
-The sum of several throws therefore still approximately follows the normal distribution, only this time the center (expected value) is closer to the low end than the high end of different sums:
+Note, however, that even when all cases are not equally likely, extreme sums are still less common than the ones near middle.
+The sum of several throws therefore still approximately follows the normal distribution:

 Throw one dart 3000 times | Throw 3 darts 3000 times | Throw 20 darts 500 times